Melanie Martinez: Influences

-Endorsements and products

-Martinez collaborated with cosmetics company Lime Crime, Inc. to release two "exclusive" lipsticks: a blue lipstick called "Cry Baby" on August 17, 2015, and a brown lipstick called "Teddy Bear" on March 9, 2016.
-On October 25, 2016, she released a commercial for a new fragrance called Cry Baby Perfume Milk.
-It was directly distributed by Martinez's label, the first record label to distribute a fragrance.

 Public image

-At age sixteen, after watching 101 Dalmatians, Martinez dyed half of her hair blonde, in the same vein as Cruella de Vil.
+At age sixteen, after watching 101 Dalmatians (1996), Martinez dyed half of her hair blonde, in the same vein as Cruella de Vil.
 She became known for the look, as well as her "baby doll"-inspired outfits in music videos and when performing.
+The Guardian has called her image "doll-like and decidedly emo [...] hyperreal" while her music is best known to be "part-nursery rhyme, part tragic life story".

 Sexual assault allegation

-On December 4, 2017, Timothy Heller, a woman with whom Martinez once shared a friendship, alleged via Twitter that Martinez had sexually assaulted and raped her.
+On December 4, 2017, Timothy Heller, a woman with whom Martinez once shared a friendship, alleged via Twitter that Martinez had sexually assaulted and raped her two years prior.
 The following day, Martinez tweeted a response to Heller's accusations, saying the allegations "horrified and saddened" her, and that Heller "never said no to what [they] chose to do together".
-On December 9, 2017, Martinez released a second statement, thanking her fans for citing Heller's "false statements".
-She concluded the statement with: "...I would never be intimate with someone without their absolute consent."
-Martinez released the song "Piggyback" on SoundCloud, an act believed to be in response to Heller's accusations.
+On December 9, 2017, Martinez released a second statement thanking her fans for analyzing past social media posts that "reveal [Heller's] false statements" and claiming she "would never be intimate with someone without their absolute consent."
+On December 22, Martinez released the song "Piggyback" on SoundCloud, an act believed to be in response to Heller's accusations.

+On July 19, 2024, Heller issued a new video statement reasserting her story, as well as denying claims that she had "admitted to lying".
+Heller also described harassment she received from Martinez's fanbase that ultimately led her to temporarily deactivate her public accounts.